Berklee is excited to celebrate the 50th anniversary of the Umbria Jazz Festival!

-- Group Lessons: These daily lessons will address topics normally included in traditional private lessons.
+- Group lessons: These daily one-hour lessons will address topics normally included in traditional private lessons.
 As a student, you will receive instruction in instrumental technique (tone, articulation, intonation, expression, etc.), practice habits, and other related topics.

-- Theory and Improvisation: As a student in this program, you will be taught music theory and how to apply it to improvisation, performance, and composition.
+- Theory and improvisation: As a student in this program, you will be taught music theory and how to apply it to improvisation, performance, and musicianship.
 This daily class will provide you with a basic understanding of chord/scale relationships in direct correlation with the improvement of your aural skills.

-- Master Classes: Guest artists and teachers will present lectures and demonstrations on various aspects of performing, improvisation, composition, songwriting, and personal experience.
+- Master classes: These will be lectures/demonstrations by Berklee faculty and guest artists (pending availability) from the festival on various aspects of performing, improvisation, composition, and personal experience.
 There will be a wide variety of topics, and at times there may be group participation.
-Questions and group discussion will encompass part of the class, providing students with an opportunity to explore artists' opinions and strategies for success.
+Questions and group discussion will encompass part of the class, providing you with an opportunity to explore the artists' opinions and strategies for success.